2060-io/2060-demos/containers/citizen-registry/README.md

 # Government Citizen Registry - Verifiable ID Card

+## Purpose of the service

-A plug-in demo module for building a DIDcomm conversational service (chatbot) to deliver Verifiable ID Cards to citizen.
+A demo module for building DIDcomm conversational services (chatbots) to issue Verifiable ID Cards to citizen by verifying their face against photo stored in a database.
-Configurable as a true government-ready service, or as an AvatarID service.

-## Create your digital identity

-In this demo, you create a digital Identity that you will protect with your face biometrics.
+In these demos, and because we are not connected to a true government database of citizens, you use the conversational service to create a fake digital Identity that you protect with your face biometrics.
+A corresponding Verifiable Credential of your Identity is issued to you.

-Get issued a verifiable credential of your identity.
-Present your credential to identify yourself and access passwordless services.
+Then, as soon as you've got you Verifiable Credential, you can present your credential to identify yourself and access passwordless services such as the [biometric-authenticator]() demos.

+If you loose you cellphone, then can restore your Identity by simply re-connecting to the Registry service, verifying your face, and recover your Verifiable Credential.

+## Try the demo(s)

+Several use cases of Citizen Registries have been deployed for your convenience.
+Just download the Hologram Messenger in the App Store or Google play and scan the QR code of the service you would like to try:

+- GaiaID Identity Registry: a government-like registry service.
+Test URL: [https://gaiaid.io](https://gaiaid.io)
+- Colombia Registraduría (spanish chatbot): a demo registry service for the colombian citizen registry.
+Test URL: [https://colombia.demos.m.2060.io](https://colombia.demos.m.2060.io)
+- AvatarID Registry: create your Avatar and protect it with your face biometrics.
+Test URL: [https://avatar.demos.m.2060.io](https://avatar.demos.m.2060.io)

+All these demos are just an instance of the same citizen-registry service with customized settings.
+You can easily create your own demo for your country by jumping to the [kubernetes howto]() documentation.

 ## Recover your identity

 Lost your device?
-Flash again the service QR code and restore your Identity.
+Flash again the service's QR code and restore your Identity.

 ## Try Identity Registry